icon

 • PostgreSQL: 45 milliseconds

-The result surprised me.
+The result was surprising.
 I expected SQLite to be faster.
-I wondered why this might be and concluded that the main reason was the connection pool.
+I thought about why this might have happened and concluded that the main reason is connection pooling:

-• My SQLite version of the program opened and closed a connection to the database for each HTTP request from the client.
+• My program’s SQLite version opened and closed a database connection with every HTTP request from the client.

-• In contrast, the PostgreSQL version initially enabled connection pooling through the Go library jackc/pgx/v5/pgxpool.
+• In the PostgreSQL version, however, I initially enabled connection pooling via the Go library jackc/pgx/v5/pgxpool.

-I won't delve deeper into this topic for now.
-It's enough to know that the search is working quickly.
+Anyway, I won’t dig deeper into this topic for now.
+It’s enough that the search works quickly.

-The search feature is available on the page https://hinst.github.io/dynamic/#/personal-goals-s....
-For example, typing in the word "Pascal" will find all my public posts mentioning Pascal.
-The response time for queries might be slightly longer due to a 100-millisecond lag added by TailScale 🐌
+The search is available on the page https://hinst.github.io/dynamic/#/personal-goals-search.
+For example, you can enter the word “Pascal” and find all my public posts mentioning “Pascal.”
+The response time there will be a bit longer because TailScale adds a lag of about 100 milliseconds 🐌.

-I've already set up weekly database backups using the pg_dump command, and I've removed all old remnants of the SQLite integration.
-According to my calculations, PostgreSQL should require around 300 MB of RAM, which is well within the 4 GB available on my Orange Pi.
+I’ve already set up weekly database backups using the pg_dump command and removed all old remnants of the SQLite integration.
+According to my calculations, PostgreSQL should only need about 300 MB of RAM, and my Orange Pi micro-computer has 4 GB.
+So, for now, I have plenty of memory to spare.